smithb589/HVH/README.md

 # HVH

 Hunter v.
 Hunted custom game for DOTA 2.
+See http://steamcommunity.com/sharedfiles/filedetails/?id=514589800

 ## Setup
 The easiest way to run the game from development files is to link the directories to the necessary locations.